SeohyunJung1231/GetTA/README.md

-# getTA
+# GetTA
-getTA is an abbreviation for 'get the aircraft'.
+GetTA is an abbreviation for 'get the aircraft'.
 This project allows people to rent an entire aircraft.